 I have the feeling that you folks are getting a little rushed in your hasbara posting efforts.
 Did you read what I wrote carefully?
 Please quote back to me what “false assertions” I made.
 I did not say unequivocally that Israel had flooded Gaza.
 I merely reported that these are the allegations that were made.
 Did you take note of the question mark at the end of the title line?

-Um…George, all I can tell you is that if you had imposed a blockade on the town in which I live for the past six or seven years, like you’ve imposed upon Gaza, I would probably be firing rockets at you too.
+Um…George, all I can tell you is that if you had imposed a blockade on the town in which I live for the past six or seven years as you’ve imposed upon Gaza, I would probably be firing rockets at you too.
 End the blockade of Gaza.
-Also get your scummy Lobby out of my Congress and stop getting us into wars.
+Also, get your scummy Lobby out of my Congress and stop getting us into wars.
 If you want a war with Iran, go fight it yourselves.

 By this time, the war of words had been joined by Ariadna, a regular visitor to our site.
 Ariadna, who maintains her own site at Boldface News and is also a frequent contributor at deLiberation, is a talented satirist (see her essay Shabbat Goyim Subgroup: The Copulatory Covenant) with a very sharp wit.
 Zionists would do well to steer clear of her.